ryanjmurry/pingpong/README.md

 * Numbers divisible by a chosen number are replaced with "ping"
 * Numbers divisible by a second chosen number are replaced with "pong"
 * Numbers divisible by the product of the two numbers are replaced with "pingpong"

+## Specifications
+* It can count up to the provided number.
+  * Example Input: 10
+  * Example Output: [1,2,3,4,5,6,7,8,9,10]

+* It can return ping if a number in the list is divisible by a primary chosen value.
+* It can return pong if a number in the list is divisible by a secondary chosen value.
+* It can return ping and pong if a number in the list is divisible by both values.
+* It can return pingpng if a number in the list is divisible by the product of the two chosen values.
+  * Example Input: 2
+  * Example Input: 4
+  * Example Output: [1, "ping", 3, "ping and pong", 5, "ping", 7, "pingpong", 9, "ping"]

 ## Setup/Installation Requirements